-4. [name of defendant]'s use of the property was either (a) intentional and unreasonable, or (b) unintentional and otherwise actionable.
+3. [name of plaintiff][name of defendant]'s use of the property was either (a) intentional and unreasonable, or (b) unintentional and otherwise actionable.

-[Name of defendant]'s use of its property may be "unreasonable" under the circumstances, in that the where the harm caused by [name of defendant]'s activity outweighs any benefits it produces, and the activity is not suitable to the location.
+[Name of defendant]'s use of its property may be "unreasonable" under circumstances where the harm caused by [name of defendant]'s activity outweighs any benefits it produces, and the activity is not suitable to the location.